Win-Win Simple Solution or Financial Disaster?

 - Are both ready to resolve the issues.
 If either party is angry with the other or has a need to delay the resolution, divorce mediation will most likely not be successful.
 Anger on the part of a spouse makes mediation, essentially a non-starter;

-- Have not been victims of abuse in the relationship;
+- Have not been victims of domestic violence or abuse in the relationship;

 - Have essentially equal personal power in the relationship.
 Divorce mediation involves negotiation.
 Generally, the parties do not have lawyers physically present in the divorce mediation sessions and thus generally the party with more power and better negotiating skills prevails.